DON’T MISS

 Child benefits (Kindergeld)

 To support parents with the costs of raising children and providing them with food, clothing and education, the government provides child benefits to almost all parents in Germany.
-There are various benefits and allowances that parents can benefit from.
+There are various benefits and allowances within the child benefits package that parents can make use of.

 Maternity benefit (Mutterschaftsgeld)